Yancey2023/CommandFallingBlock/README.md

 - **Will the falling block of this mod conflict with the vanilla or other mods?**
-  To avoid it, I add an entity type for the falling block of this mod
+  To avoid it, I add an entity type for the falling block of this mod.

 - **Will the performance become worse?**
   If the input is the destination, the starting position needs to be obtained by simulating the path.
-Theoretically, the performance will be worse than using the summon command directly, but after testing, it will not cause stuttering
+Theoretically, the performance will be worse than using the summon command directly, but after testing, it will not cause stuttering.